rin-bell4772/rinbell/source/content/index.md

 # About this site
 ---
 Files marked with `+` are typically the "home" or "main" page of a folder!
-They will typically contain
+They will typically contain a description of the folder and give you an idea about what I'm writing about!